Prosper-133/Better-Health-Nigeria/README.md

 - [x] 24/7 Internet Connectivity with 5G router
 - [x] Electronic device: A Tablet or Flat screen for the telehealth website
 - [x] Free & Easy-to-use vital Sign equipment
-- [x] Biometric Drug Dispenser for rountine, anagestics, antihypertensives drugs etc.
+- [x] Biometric Drug Dispenser for rountine, analgesic, antihypertensives drugs etc.

 Just like making a call in a phone booth even when you do not have a phone, this Solution will enable user walk in to the nearest telehealth station and speak with highly qualified health Practitioners.